ahuyn/anomaly-wpo/README.md

 - Mechanic repair is cheaper - you're only cleaning the weapon (Configurable with MCM).

 ## Technician changes (PLEASE READ)

-- Technicians will NOT restore parts condition.
-They will only restore base gun condition (they are only cleaning the weapon)
+- Technicians have three levels of service, configurable in MCM.
+- Clean Weapon Only restores weapon condition and no parts.
+- Clean Parts restores weapon parts if they are above 60%.
+- Full service completely fixes weapons and parts, but is the most expensive.
 - Technicians have random parts in stock.
 The amount increases with toolkits turned in.

 ## Parts overhaul